 Motions

-Members will discuss four motions at Doctors Nova Scotia’s 2024 annual general meeting.
+Members approved four motions at Doctors Nova Scotia’s 2024 annual general meeting.

 2024 motions